AlenBabayigit/Todo-Application/README.md

 # Todo-Application
-A basic todo web application created with using HTML, CSS and JavaScript by Alen Babayiğit.<br>
+A basic todo web application created with using HTML, CSS and JavaScript, by Alen Babayiğit.<br>
 It has features such as:
 <ol>
     <li>Add todo.</li>